 Methods: Whole genome sequencing was undertaken to identify the molecular genetic cause of disease in the proband.
 Sequence variants in ZNF469 previously reported as BCS type 1-causing were searched in the literature, manually curated and aligned to the reference sequence NM_001127464.2.

 Results: The proband has been reviewed since childhood with progressive myopia and hearing loss.
-Aged 13 years had been diagnosed with Stickler syndrome.
-Aged 16.5 years, he developed acute hydrops in the left eye managed by corneal transplantation.
-At the age of 26, he experienced right corneal rupture after blunt trauma, also managed by grafting.
+At the age of 13 he was diagnosed with Stickler syndrome.
+Aged 16.5, he developed acute hydrops in the left eye managed by corneal transplantation.
+At 26, he experienced right corneal rupture after blunt trauma, also managed by grafting.
 He had a number of secondary complications and despite regular follow-up and timely management the right eye became totally blind and the left eye had light perception at the last follow-up visit, aged 42.
 He was found to be a compound heterozygote for two novel mutations c.1705C>T; p.(Gln569*) and c.1402_1411del; p.(Pro468Alafs*31) in ZNF469.
 In total 21 disease-causing variants in ZNF469 have been identified, mainly in consanguineous families or endogamous populations.
 Only four probands, including the case described in the current study, harboured compound heterozygous mutations.

 Conclusion: BCS occurs very rarely in outbred populations which may cause diagnostic errors due to poor awareness of the disease.
 Investigation into the underlying molecular genetic cause in patients with connective tissue disorders may lead to a re-evaluation of their clinical diagnosis.